-District of Columbia Business Information Systems Masters Degree
+Business Information Systems Masters Degree in District of Columbia

 While earning a masters in business information systems degree (aka a BIS degree), your courses look at how to effectively analyze data, as well as the development and implementation of computer-based information systems.
 Additional topics in BIS may include the concepts of database management and network security.
 Typically, you can choose to earn your BIS masters degree in one of three different learning formats.
 These are online, on-campus, and hybrid, which combines the two formats.